CIC Directors: Requirements, Pay & Duties

 - Must be "reasonable" for the work done

-- Must be disclosed in annual CIC34 report
+- Must be disclosed in the annual CIC34 report

 - Should be agreed by the board (not self-determined)